Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-Scope of subsidised and non-subsidised expenditures
+Scope of eligible and ineligible expenses

 8.1